Srijansarkar17/Ultra-Low-Latency-Market-Microstructure-Simulator-Real-Time-Execution-Engine/README.md

 _try_sync() ->  tries to connect the snapshot with the buffered depth updates so the order book becomes correct and usable.

 _apply_diff() -> takes a depth update and modifies your local order book so it matches the exchange.

+## market_maker.py

+At first:
+  This code creates the brain of a market-making bot that:

+  looks at the order book,

+  decides where to place buy/sell quotes,

+  tracks risk (inventory),

+  tracks profit & loss (PnL).

+  Nothing is trading yet — this is just setting up the brain.